The Magic of the First Hunt

 Lesson: Stay calm and control your breathing.

-Chris had been in the tree stand since before dawn, heart racing at every squirrel that skittered by.
-Finally, a 6-point buck stepped out at 80 yards.
-He raised his .30-06, aimed… and missed clean.
+Chris had been in the tree stand since before dawn, heart racing at every rustle.
+When a six-point buck stepped out at 80 yards, he raised his rifle… and missed.
 Twice.

 “Turns out I was holding my breath the whole time,” Chris said.
 “By the time I pulled the trigger, I was shaky and foggy.”